 How to switch to Shopify Payments

-To set up Shopify Payments:
+Here’s how to set up Shopify Payments:

-- From your Shopify admin, go to Settings > Payments.
+- From your Shopify Admin, go to Settings > Payments.

 - Activate Shopify Payments in one of the following ways:

-- If you have a different credit card payment provider enabled, then click Activate Shopify Payments in the Shopify Payments box, and then Activate Shopify Payments in the dialog.
+- If you have a different credit card payment provider enabled, click Activate Shopify Payments in the Shopify Payments box, and then Activate Shopify Payments in the dialog.
 This removes any other credit card payment provider from your account.

 - Enter the required details about your store and your banking information, then click Save.